Scroll to navigation

 Sources can be

-either as image/RPM file or unpacked into a directory.
+Sources can be used either as ISO image or RPM file directly, or they can be unpacked into a directory.

 The order of sources is important.
 Files from later sources will replace the same files in previous sources.

-If you pass a skelcd-installer-<PRODUCT> or tftpboot-installation-<PRODUCT> RPM (or a directory with the same layout) - mksusecd will handle these specially.
-These packaged contain the complete installation system and mksusecd willl extract the relevant parts to update the installer on the medium.
+If you pass a skelcd-installer-<PRODUCT> or tftpboot-installation-<PRODUCT> RPM (or a directory with the same layout) - mkmedia will handle these specially.
+These packaged contain the complete installation system and mkmedia will extract the relevant parts to update the installer on the medium.

 Hybrid mode means the image can be used both as an ISO for a DVD or directly as a disk image.
-In other words, there is a partition table written on the ISO image, either GPT or MBR.
+In other words, there is a partition table added to the ISO image, either GPT or MBR or both.

-If you need UEFI support you will get two paritions: one for the UEFI image, one for the entire DVD.
-If not, you get just one partition covering all files.
+If you need UEFI support, you will get two paritions: one for the UEFI image (the EFI System Partition), one for the entire DVD.
+Without UEFI support, you get only one partition covering all files.

 There are two variants this script supports:

-Normally the file system of the entire image and the file system of the main partition have identical data and meta data.
-If you need to have separate labels (volume ids) for both file system variants you can use the --volume1 option to set a different label to be used for the entire image.
+Normally the file system of the whole image and the file system of the main partition have identical data and meta data.
+If you need to have separate labels (volume ids) for both file system variants you can use the --volume1 option to set a different label to be used for the whole image.

 On all media there is a file '/CHECKSUMS' (or '/content' with the old SUSE layout) holding sha256 sums of all files relevant during installation.
 The file is signed and is used to ensure the integrity of the installation environment.